orf/xcat/docs/commands.md

 #### `--encode`

-XCat currently supports manipulating either URL or form parameters.
+xcat currently supports manipulating either URL or form parameters.
 This allows you to switch between sending the exploit payload via the POST body or URL arguments.

 **Example:** `xcat run ... --encode=form`

 #### `--fast`

-When this flag is present then XCat will only retrieve the first 15 characters of strings.
+When this flag is present then xcat will only retrieve the first 15 characters of strings.
 This can drastically speed up retrieval in documents that contain very large strings.

 **Example:** `xcat run ... --fast`